How to properly hydrate your skin ? Tips and advice

 Mistakes to avoid when hydrating your skin

 Properly hydrating your skin is not just about applying a moisturizer.
-Some habits can harm your skin’s hydration.
+Some habits can actually harm your skin’s hydration.
 Here are some common mistakes to avoid :

 • Overloading your skin with products : using too many cosmetic products can overwhelm the skin and disrupt its natural barrier.
 Stick to a simple and effective routine : cleanser, serum, moisturizer, and sunscreen.